Masamitsu1025/ruhmi-framework-mcu/install/README.md

 ```
 **RUHMI Framework consists of MERA IP provided by EdgeCortix(TM).
 You will see the name of MERA sometimes in the process.**

-The relating files and documents have located in the GitHub here.
+**The resource for RUHMI Framework has located in the GitHub here.**
 [RUHMI-FRAMEWORK-MCU](https://github.com/renesas/ruhmi-framework-mcu)

 ## Installation - Ubuntu Linux